alixmatthews/parulidae_proctophyllodidae_cophylo/README.md

 `04_CophylogeneticTests`: cophylogenetic analyses

-`FIGURES`: figures used in manuscript

-`TREE_FILES`: .tree files used to create figures in manuscript
+`FIGURES`: figures used in manuscript (and .tre files used to create them)

 ---